inspiredlabs/cwb.us.org/README.md

 #### Playful + Mobile First 🥇

 Today, the web is predominantly mobile.
-If we develop our ideas so they work well on small screens and phones, it's easy to make them work well on larger displays (like Laptops and Desktops).
+If we develop our layout ideas to work well on small screens and phones, it's easy to make them work well on larger displays (like Laptops and Desktops).

+##### Mobile First

-- I aim to deliver a similar experience as in CWB.ORG.UK.
-For your site I can perform a thoughtful implementation of video – one that won't compromise the UX (User Experience).
-One idea would be using video where there's more resources like bandwidth and device speed.
+- I aim to deliver a similar experience as in [CWB, UK](https://cwb.org.uk/).
+For your site I can perform a thoughtful implementation of video – one that won't compromise the `UX` (User Experience).
+EG: one idea would be using video where there's more resources like bandwidth and device speed.
-- device choice (you can help me with devices you know you'll need), and I'll do manuall hands on testing here as I write the layout code.
+- device choice (can you help me with device choice?), and I'll do manuall hands on testing here as I write the layout code.

-- Playful.
+##### Playful

+This section is about: `Playful graphic communication`.